indivisible-irl/MightyV/README.md

 Listings Source
 ---------------

-This App gets its TV listings from [TVRage.com](http://services.tvrage.com/info.php?page=main)'s open api.
+This App gets its information and TV listings from [TVRage.com](http://services.tvrage.com/info.php?page=main)'s open api.
 All listings herein are based on the accuracy of their sources and the kindness of their fuzzy, warm hearts.

 Copyright
 ---------

-Open source released (when it gets released) under the Apache V2 License.
+Source released under the Apache V2 License and can be classed as FOSS.
 To summarise it though: you can do what you like with the code I write but it's not my fault if something breaks on you.
-Full licence text is available in the codebase here.
+Full licence text is available in the codebase here (/LICENSE file)